mjohnson518/supernova-web/docs/nova-docs/developers/testnet-guide.md

-# SuperNova Testnet: Complete Testing Guide
+# Supernova Testnet: Complete Testing Guide

-This comprehensive guide provides detailed instructions for testing the SuperNova blockchain on the testnet environment.
+This guide provides detailed instructions for testing the Supernova blockchain on the testnet environment.
 Follow these steps to build, deploy, and interact with the testnet for development and validation purposes.

 ## Table of Contents